Ocean data: from vision to action

 What to expect

-Advice for additional users, such as Decade coordination bodies, National Oceanography Data Centres and Associated Data Units, and Capacity Development stakeholders, will be added on this page at a later stage.
+Advice for additional users with a higher level of data literacy and data management experience and expertise, such as Decade coordination bodies, National Oceanography Data Centres and Associated Data Units, and Capacity Development stakeholders, will be added on this page at a later stage.

 Purpose and scope